Field-Based Experiential Learning

 Students who engage in Field-Based Experiential Learning are more successful in both their academic program and their Career Development Path.

-Practicum and Intership courses are noted on your Granite State College transcript.
-These and other field-based learning experiences when highlighted in your Resume help you stand out among other job seekers.
+Practicum and Internship courses are noted on your Granite State College transcript.
+These and other FBEL experiences when highlighted in your Resume help you stand out among other job seekers.

 Types of opportunities at GSC